glotzerlab/signac-docs/docs/source/hooks.rst

 1. :py:meth:`~flow.FlowProject.add_hook.on_start` will execute when the operation begins execution.
 2. :py:meth:`~flow.FlowProject.add_hook.on_exit` will execute when the operation exits, with or without error.
 3. :py:meth:`~flow.FlowProject.add_hook.on_success` will execute when the operation exits without error.
-4. :py:meth:`~flow.FlowProject.add_hook.on_error` will execute when the operation exits with error.
+4. :py:meth:`~flow.FlowProject.add_hook.on_exception` will execute when the operation exits with error.

 Hooks can be installed at the :ref:`operation level <operation hooks>` or at the :ref:`flow-project level<project-level hooks>`.
 Project-level hooks are called for every operation in the flow project.

 The hooks created with triggers :py:meth:`~flow.FlowProject.add_hook.on_start`, :py:meth:`~flow.FlowProject.add_hook.on_exit`,  and :py:meth:`~flow.FlowProject.add_hook.on_success` require two arguments: the operation name and the job object.
-Hooks created to trigger :py:meth:`~flow.FlowProject.add_hook.on_error` require three arguments: the operation name, the output error, and the job object.
+Hooks created to trigger :py:meth:`~flow.FlowProject.add_hook.on_exception` require three arguments: the operation name, the output error, and the job object.

 .. note::